sando38/helm-ejabberd/README.md

 ## Merging the chart upstream

-Yes, that is considered and actually also desired.
+Yes, that is considered and actually also desired ([link to discussion](https://github.com/processone/ejabberd/discussions/4065)).